 You don’t need to devote an entire day to building a stash of ready to eat freezer meals.
 A super easy way to build a stash of freezer meals is to double recipes (that will freeze well) each time you cook.
 Since you are already making the dinner there is little to no extra work to double the recipe and freeze the unused portion.
 After a few weeks of doing this, you can grow a pretty large stash of home cooked meals that can be quickly heated up on any night when you just don’t have the time or energy to make something new.

 Get a basket to dedicate to library books.
 Keeping library books in one designated space will help ensure they make it back to the library by their due date.

-Implementing a few of these organizational ideas can be a huge help in transitioning back into the school routine.
+Implementing a few of these organizational ideas can be a huge help in transitioning back into the school routine or during your after school program.
 Remember that kids are more likely to stick with something when they are involved in the process, so let them help you as much as possible in the process of getting organized.